shrutidevasenapathy/Scoreboarder/README.md

 - Some specific pip packages - `pillow` (TODO - find list of required packages and add them here.)
 If you have Python 3 set up and also have the PATH variables set up correctly, the command to install the package would be:
 `pip install pillow`

-Is available for use if you credit me as VogelLover
+Is available for use if you credit me as "VogelLover"

+Todo (for readme):
+- Add set of instructions on customizing Scoreboarder
+- Add better instructions on running Scoreboader
+- Add upcoming features